kotlecikmud/Dreszcz_Gra_Paragrafowa---text-based-game-adaptation/README.md

 ## Usage

-1. Run `play.bat` file to ensure that the dependencies are installed and the game can be launched successfully.
+1. (only first use) Run `play_w_setup.bat` file to ensure that the dependencies are installed and the game can be launched successfully.
-2. Double-click on the `play.bat` file.
+2. (every next use) Double-click on the `play.bat` file.
 3. Review the output of the previous commands.
 4. The game will be launched automatically.